kumu/weavr-docs/guides/weaving-prompts.md

 - Automatic: the Weavr app suggests that you connect with someone based on similar interests filled out in member profiles
 - Manual: a community member suggests that two other members connect and includes a short note on why

-## Automatic Weaving Prompts: Suggestions made by Weavr
+## Automatic Weaving Prompts
+Automatic prompts are those created by Weavr, which suggest you to connect with another community member based on common interests.
 Click on the Weavr logo in the menu bar at the bottom to access your Weaving Prompts.
 There, you'll see card-like suggestions to connect with other community members.
 You can slide left and right to scan through your prompts.

 **Click thumbs down to:**
 - Ask Weavr to remind you about this prompt later